 Bring in some food trucks.
 From the wedding breakfast to the drinks reception and cocktail hour, COVID has also forced us to change the way we think about food and drinks at our weddings.
 Food can be challenging for an outdoor wedding, especially with social distancing concerns.
 Hiring a food truck (or two) solves the problem and adds an element of fun to your reception.
 Get a food truck that serves tacos or barbecue, and hire an ice cream truck to provide dessert.

 Introduce some wedding lawn games.
 Since your reception is most likely going to take place outdoors, there are plenty of fun lawn games for you and your guests to play.
 Cornhole, croquet, ring toss, Frisbee golf and giant connect-four are just a few options.
 They allow everybody to maintain social distancing, and an extra set of game pieces for each team or player will ensure that nobody has to touch the same pieces.

 - You can dance (if you want to).
 No need for complex dance routines, but if you and your spouse have been taking some dance lessons, now is the time to show off what you’ve learned.
 Consider expanding the dance floor so everybody can have their space.
 Limit the number of people who can be out on the dance floor at any given time, and discourage guests from switching partners.

-While times are uncertain, one thing we can pretty much guarantee is that anyone who gets married in 2020 (and beyond) will never forget the experience.
-Contact our team about creating a set of one-of-a-kind wedding bands for your unique wedding that you and your better half will always cherish.
+While times are uncertain, one thing we can pretty much guarantee is that anyone who got married in 2020 (and beyond) will never forget the experience.
+We also know that the style of wedding you choose to have can have a big impact on the type of entertainment you hire.
+Take our wedding style quiz to find out which type of wedding is most suited to your unique tastes.